learn-co-curriculum/learn-cli-workflow-nitrous/README.md

 You are now ready to practice the Learn workflow with your first lab!
 Congratulations!

+<a href='https://learn.co/lessons/learn-cli-workflow-nitrous' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/learn-cli-workflow-nitrous' title='The Learn CLI Workflow'>The Learn CLI Workflow</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/learn-cli-workflow-nitrous'>Learn Workflow</a> on Learn.co and start learning to code for free.</p>